Behind Every Banner

 We reached out online, through limited web series like Planeta G, about the intersection between the environmental movement and the Latinx community, and the monthly podcast What We Need Now, where people on the front lines of sacrifice, environmental disaster, and marginalization share their experiences and truths.

 We worked with Greenpeace ally Jane Fonda to move the once on-the-street Fire Drill Fridays rallies online, and Fonda opened her home (on camera at least) to political experts and movement leaders and Greenpeace campaigners.
-Fire Drill Fridays also became a recruitment tool in 2020, building a national network of Greenpeace volunteers for a get out the vote effort that reached 4 million climate voters!
+Fire Drill Fridays also became a recruitment tool in the lead-up to the 2020 election, building a national network of Greenpeace volunteers for a get out the vote effort that reached 4 million climate voters!

 When Greenpeace joined the mass protests over the murders of George Floyd, Breonna Taylor and too many other people victimized by police violence whose names are now lost to all but their friends and families, Executive Director Annie Leonard wrote, “I…know some folks may be wondering why Greenpeace, the ‘save the whales’ group, is speaking up to say Black Lives Matter.